samsartor/matfusion/README.md

 ### Test Data

 Our paper also presents a new test set, made up of diverse SVBRDFs from a variety of sources.
-Download and untar TODO into the datasets directory so that it contains a `test_svbrdfs` folder.
+Download and untar [test_svbrdf.tar.lz4](https://www.cs.wm.edu/~ppeers/publications/Sartor2023MFA/data/test_svbrdfs.tar.lz4) into the datasets directory so that it contains a `test_svbrdfs` folder.

-## Evaluation
+## Compute Error Statistics

 You can use the `eval.py` and `score.py` scripts to run rigorous evaluations of MatFusion.
 For example, to evaluate the flash model on our test set (once downloaded), use: